schmupu/ioBroker.asterisk/README.md

 > You can use following parameter in the sendTo dial statement:
 > - **language:** language take for text to speach (tts) function. (allowed values: 'DE', 'EN', ...
 Default is the ioBroker system language)
 > - **repeat:** how many times shall the audio message repeated (allowed values 1 to n, default 5)
-> - **priority:** if you send “parallel” many sendTo dial  statements, the messages with a smallest priority will be send first (allowed values 1 to n, default 1)
+> - **priority:** if you send parallel many sendTo dial  statements, the messages with a smallest priority will be send first (allowed values 1 to n, default 1)
 > - **text:** text message that will be send as audio
 > - **timeout:** Timeout in milliseconds waiting for connection to be happen (defaults to 60000 ms)
 > - **async:** Allows multiple calls to be generated without waiting for a response (allowed values: false/true, default false)